Custom print businesses often focus on printing everything, including business cards, photos, and even custom T-shirts.

 With a full-time job, a baby at home, and a thriving side hustle, Troy Parker was becoming a master juggler.
 He was excited about the growth of his Etsy shop, Goober Prints, but was beginning to reach the ceiling of his own capacity.
 Troy specializes in fun, quirky, customizable direct-to-garment…

-Troy Parker (from Crystal Lake, Illinois, United States) started Goober Prints over 3 years ago.
+Troy Parker (from Crystal Lake, Illinois, United States) started Goober Prints about 4 years ago.

 Troy Parker is the founder of an Etsy shop selling customizable garments for both humans and pets.
 He specializes in fun & weird customized garment & accessory printing.